Zaid-Ajaj/Fable.Remoting/documentation/src/modeling-authentication.md

     // etc . . .
 }
 ```
 Just by looking at the types you can tell what the application does.
-Implementing such interface on the server requires that you generate an authorization/authentication token when invoking the `login` function, [JSON Web Tokens](https://jwt.io/) are good match for this type of scenario's and then use the resulting token in subsequent requests.
+Implementing such interface on the server requires that you generate an authorization/authentication token when invoking the `login` function, [JSON Web Tokens](https://jwt.io/) are a good match for this type of scenarios, and then use the resulting token in subsequent requests.
 There is no *implicit* logged in user nor some "user context", everything is stateless and explicit.

 The drawback of this approach is that you have to validate the auth token yourself for every secure function.